IsshikiHugh/LearningHumans/README.md

 conda create -n lh python=3.8
 conda activate lh

-pip install -r requirements.txt pip install -e .
+pip install -r requirements.txt  # install the required packages pip install -e .                 # install the local package
 ```

 ### Data

 Some notebooks may need some extra data downloaded from the internet.
-They can be checkpoints of models or datasets.
+They can be checkpoints of models or datasets or something else.
 The instruction of how to download them will be provided in notebooks that need them.

 ## Usage